-It isn’t that I think the NHS is perfect or beyond criticism or improvement, but that is something very different from the visceral loathing for it that emanates from the British right – a loathing is essentially ideological and is so intense that it sometimes defies logic and borders on hysteria.
+It’s not that I think the NHS is beyond criticism or improvement, but that is something very different from the visceral loathing for it that emanates from the British right.

 The sophistication of their arguments varies, but their essential goal remains the same – they want the NHS to disappear as a tax-funded institution or at least to change it so radically that it no longer exists in its present form.

 The problem they have is that most people in the UK don’t agree with them, and they don’t believe them when they say that competition will still ensure free medical care at the point of use.
 They smell rats and they’re right to do so.